 Invest in Builder’s Risk for the Handyman in West Virginia

 It’s a challenging time for the Handyman during Coronavirus.
 Your tools are probably your most-prized asset.
 Tools are expensive to buy and even more expensive to replace.
-Builder’s Risk coverage will offer compensation in the event your tools are damaged, stolen or vandalized at work.
+Builder’s Risk coverage will offer compensation in the event of damage, theft or vandilism to your tools.
 Or in transit on your way to a job-site.
 This can save you thousands of dollars out of your own pocket that would likely be needed to replace tools if you didn’t have Builder’s Risk.

 Another concern for a handyman is construction materials.
 You may find yourself in a position where a homeowner has postponed work that had been scheduled for their home.
 You may have already bought supplies.
 They may be sitting in storage.
 It is wise to have Builder’s Risk coverage in the event that these materials suffer damage or loss.
 Without your Builder’s Risk the handyman in West Virginia will have to shoulder the cost of replacing these materials.